dogweather/forkful/content/en/bash/dates-and-times/comparing-two-dates.md

 ---
 date: 2024-01-20 17:32:13.470189-07:00
-description: "Comparing two dates lets you figure out which one's earlier, later,\
-  \ or if they're the same moment in time.
-Programmers do this to sort events, trigger\u2026"
+description: "How to: Here\u2019s a quick way to compare two dates in Bash."
 lastmod: '2024-03-13T22:45:00.255674-06:00'
 model: gpt-4-1106-preview
-summary: Comparing two dates lets you figure out which one's earlier, later, or if they're the same moment in time.
+summary: "Here\u2019s a quick way to compare two dates in Bash."
 title: Comparing two dates
 weight: 27
 ---